 Updated July 6 

-Businesses who have completed the application process and received an application number should assume they are part of this process and await contact from the SBA (see fraud alert, below).
-Application status can be checked at the Disaster Center: 1-800-659-2955 or email@example.com
+- The SBA continues to work through the backlog of applications received prior to the April 15 shut-down.
+Businesses that have completed the application and received an application should assume they are part of this process and await contact from the SBA (see fraud alert, below).
+Application status can be checked at the Disaster Center: 1-800-659-2955 or firstname.lastname@example.org

 The value and level of activity surrounding the COVID-relief programs has heightened the possibility of fraud.
 Please beware:

 Share financial information only with your bank or the SBA.
 The SBA and city agency web sites and emails all end with “.GOV” extension